- About Dr. Moody

 Under Dr. Moody’s Leadership, there has been Rowan-Salisbury representation on national panels, presentations, and in publications such as the Learning Counsel, Education Talk Radio, Discovery Education, Future Ready Summit, NSPRA (National School Public Relations Association), ISTE (International Society for Technology in Education), NCASA (NC Association of School Administrators), ASU-GSV (Arizona State University - Global Silicon Valley), NCTIES (NC Technology In Education Society), Schlechty Center, Digital Promise, and Literacy Today.

 Dr. Moody received her undergraduate and master’s degrees from NC State University and her doctorate of education degree from Nova Southeastern University.
-Before becoming a superintendent, she was a teacher, counselor, coach and administrator.
+Before becoming a superintendent, she was a teacher, coach and administrator.

 Message from…Superintendent Dr. Lynn Moody